Tony Weston (footballer, born 2003)

 Anthony John Billy Vaughan Weston (born 17 September 2003) is an English professional footballer who plays as a forward.

-He started his career with Blackpool, before joining Rangers in 2020 and has had loan spells at Partick Thistle and Cove Rangers, he signed with Derby County in 2023 and is currently on a loan spell at Boston United in 2024, he left Derby County in June 2025.
+He started his career with Blackpool, before joining Rangers in 2020 and has had loan spells at Partick Thistle and Cove Rangers, he signed with Derby County in 2023 was sent on loan to Boston United in 2024.
+He left Derby County upon the expiry of his contract in June 2025.